Please view these information tabs to help get Clock Loop-End Mainspring Replacements

 Clock Mainspring Break - Damage Assessment

 When a mainspring breaks within a clock movement, it could cause damage.
-The damage could be within the movement itself or to the clock case.
-It is uncommon but sometimes even the sides of the wood case get damaged when a mainspring breaks.
+This damage could be within the movement itself or to the clock case.
+However, it is uncommon, but sometimes even the sides of the wood case can sustain damage when a mainspring breaks.

 The German movement

 As for the movement itself, we need to check the gear teeth and the gear arbors.
-The damage will be on the lower part of the gear train if anywhere.
-The teeth of the gear that the mainspring is on, its a good place to start.>
+Any damage will be on the lower part of the gear train if anywhere.
+Initially, the teeth of the gear that the mainspring is on, is a good place to start.>

 The next gear up is also a frequent damage area.
-As going up in the gear train, to the smaller wheels, damage is unlikely.
-The force of the breaking impact happens in the lower wheels, typically the main wheel and the next one up.
+As you go up the gear train, to the smaller wheels, damage is unlikely.
+So the force of the breaking impact happens in the lower wheels, typically the main wheel and the next one up.

 Antiques with lantern pinions

 Lantern pinions are the type of gear that is made of vertical wires instead of teeth.
-It would be the smaller side of the two intersecting gears and would be going up the train not down.
-The vertical wires within the circular brass bushings act as teeth instead of having a gear.
+So it would be the smaller side of the two intersecting gears and would be going up the train not down.
+Thus the vertical wires within the circular brass bushings act as teeth instead of having a gear.

-The advantage is the wire will spin within the bushings and thus decreasing friction and wear.
-Not all clocks have lantern pinions, this would apply to some antique American time strike units only.
+Subsequently, the advantage is the wire will spin within the bushings and decreasing friction and wear.
+However, not all clocks have lantern pinions, this would apply to some antique American time strike units only.